 I love this with udon noodles, those soft pillowy slippery Japanese noodles, that are available everywhere, but you can make this with any long skinny pasta you might have on hand.
 If you glance at the ingredient list, you’ll see this is a pasta dish that many of us could make for a last minute dinner with ingredients already in the pantry.

-This sauce will thicken up as it sits, and the pasta will get a bit clumpy.
 If you can’t serve it right away because the dog peed on the rug (sorry, but this happened) or your kids just won’t some out of their rooms (this often happens) you can toss it with another few tablespoons of hot water to loosen everything back up just before serving.
 It’s great even just barely warm.

 Other Asian-Inspired Noodle Recipes:

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 Noodles with Peanut Sauce

 - 8 ounces angel hair or other skinny pasta or udon noodles